Eliza7AC/agnoster-bash-color/README.md

 `source .bashrc`

 ### Step 3

-change colors in configuration file as you wish, as following: prompt_segment colorBackground colorForeground
+Change colors in your configuration file as you wish, as following: `prompt_segment colorBackground colorForeground`